seehorne/GetGrinnected/written reports/sprint 5/agile-review.md

 - Favorite events are now updated on the remote database so that the user could login on a different device and still have their favorite events.
 - Notified events are now updated on the remote database so that the user could login on a different device and still have their notified events.
 - Now on the settings page a user can open the profile section, and edit their email, when they change it and press the submit button (so long as the email input is valid and meets our standards) a box will pop up on the screen that will ask for the code that was sent to their email.
 When they enter the code (so long as it is the correct code) thier email will be changed at the remote database and thier account will be linked to this new email.
+- An additional note is that a user could submit both a username change and an email change with a single press of the submit button, or they could do one at a time as described previously.

 ### New Features